Archbishop Theodore McCarrick

 Summary of Abuse Allegations against Archbishop Theodore McCarrick:

-Archbishop Theodore McCarrick held various leadership positions throughout his career.
+Archbishop Theodore McCarrick was ordained a priest in 1958 and served in the Archdiocese of Newark.
 Once considered the most powerful Catholic priest in America, he was the archbishop of Washington DC, archbishop of Newark, bishop of Metuchen, and auxiliary bishop of New York.
 He was the priest “Meet the Press” talked to about the sexual abuse crisis.
 He also participated at the funerals of Ted Kennedy, Beau Biden, Tim Russert and William Rehnquist.
 He retired from ministry in 2006, after being a priest for 60 years.

 According to media reports, in June 2018, the Archdiocese of New York substantiated allegations that Archbishop McCarrick sexually abused a 16-year-old altar boy when he was a priest in New York and Cardinal Cooke’s personal secretary in the 1970s.
 The Vatican quickly removed him from public ministry.
 Though he claimed his innocence, in July 2018, he resigned from his position as a cardinal, making him the first cardinal to ever resign over sexual-abuse allegations.